electro-smith/libDaisy/doc/md/_a4_Getting-Started-ADCs.md

 float value = hw.adc.GetFloat(0); // value will be 0.0 to 1.0
 ```

-floating point numbers have a few pecularities because of the hardware and memory requirements of an embedded project, but you can keep the serial printing by adding the following to the project Makefile:
+floating point numbers have a few peculiarities because of the hardware and memory requirements of an embedded project, but you can keep the serial printing by adding the following to the project Makefile:

 ```make
 LDFLAGS += -u _printf_float